Content Strategist, Qwilr

 My job is to ensure every touch point for a user meets their expectation; from hitting our website, signing up, receiving onboarding emails, and continuing to use our software tool.

-Content is at the heart of advertising and is key to moving a person from research to purchase.
-The word of content marketing has evolved over time but users are relying on self-research (i.e. Googling it) more and more when thinking of purchasing a product and this 100% relies on content.
+Content is at the heart of advertising and is key to moving a person from the research to purchase phase.
+The world of content marketing has evolved over time but users are relying on self-research (i.e. Googling it) more and more when thinking of purchasing a product.
+Janine believes this 100% relies on content.
 In the world of tech, Janine works closely with the Product, Design, Engineering, and Customer Support teams to create an experience that’s seamless and enjoyable to the user.

-She was drawn to UTS because of the mix of theoretical and practical and the focus on placements.
-Working with content means not only does she have to be able to write well but she needs to speak to the heart of the reader and understand their motivations.
-In all her roles she dives into customers behaviour and draws on the practical skills she learned during her degree such as conducting interviews, writing questions, and analysing qualitative and quantitative data.
+Janine was drawn to UTS because of the mix of theoretical and practical components and the focus on placements.
+Working with content means Janine needs to be able to write well but also needs to speak to the heart of the reader and understand their motivations.
+In all of her roles, she dives into consumer behaviour and draws on the practical skills she learned during her degree, such as conducting interviews, writing questions, and analysing qualitative and quantitative data.

 Working for a startup

-If you have an entrepreneurial itch, working for a startup is a good environment to strengthen your key skills and become a more critical thinker.
-She's found it keeps her on her toes and has given her the ability to experiment with new ideas and tactics in an environment that encourages learning, failing, and trying again.
+If you have an entrepreneurial itch, working for a startup is a good environment to strengthen your key skills and become a critical thinker.
+Janine's found it keeps her on her toes and has given her the ability to experiment with new ideas and tactics in an environment that encourages learning from failure.